JanHerca/urantiapedia/output/wikijs/en/book/Buddhism/Buddhist_Suttas/Tevigga_Suttanta_2.md

 ‘This, too, (&c., see § II, 2)

 7\.
 'Or whereas some Sama<i>n</i>a-Brâhmans, who live on the food provided by the faithful, continue to gain a livelihood by such low arts and such lying practices as these: that is to say, by teaching the ritual for making vows and performing them; for blessing fields; for imparting virility and rendering impotent; for choosing the site of a house; for performing a house-warming.
 By teaching forms of words to be used when cleansing the mouth, when bathing, and when making offerings to the god of <span id="p200">[<sup><small>p.
-200</small></sup>]</span> ire.
+200</small></sup>]</span> fire.
 By prescribing medicines to produce vomiting or purging, or to remove obstructions in the higher or lower intestines, or to relieve head-ache.
 By preparing oils for the ear, collyriums, catholicons, antimony, and cooling drinks.
 By practising cautery, midwifery, or the use of root decoctions or salves.—

 ‘He, on the other hand, refrains from seeking a livelihood by such low arts, by such lying practices.